Extracorporeal Immunoadsorption (Prosorba Column)

 6. Pemphigus vulgaris that is resistant to standard therapy, including dapsone, corticosteroids, and immunosuppressants (e.g., azathioprine or cyclosporine).

-Aetna considers ECI experimental and investigational for all other indications because its effectiveness for indications other than the ones listed above has not been established (not an all-inclusive list):
+Aetna considers ECI experimental, investigational, or unproven for all other indications because its effectiveness for indications other than the ones listed above has not been established (not an all-inclusive list):

 • Allergic asthma